 But the asset based income calculation varies from lender to lender, so call around.

-Current Lenders who will do an Asset Based Mortgage or Asset Depletion Mortgage
+5 Asset Based Mortgage Lenders and Asset Depletion Mortgage Lenders

 These are the lenders that I personally discovered do these types of loans via my refinance and investment mortgage pursuit.
 I am sure there are plenty more: